Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Floating down a sugar cane canal at Mt.
 Waialeale on Kauai.
 Photo credit: Kauai Backcountry Adventures

-You’ll be zooming down miles of irrigation canals on your inner tube float trip through Old Lihue Sugar Plantation ditches as you look at some dramatic waterfalls along the way.
-It’s one of the best Hawaii hidden gems.
+It’s exciting to zoom down miles of irrigation canals on your inner tube float trip through Old Lihue Sugar Plantation ditches!
+Mountain tubing lets you see a different side of Lihue and there are pretty waterfalls along the way.

-Kids as young as 5 years old can participate, which makes this an awesome thing to do on Kauai with kids and one of the most adventurous things to do in Kauai!
+Kids as young as 5 years old can participate, which makes this an awesome thing to do on Kauai with kids.
+Just keep in mind that this family-friendly activity is frequently sold-out weeks in advance!
 Check latest rates and more information.

 Click to see our full Kauai Mountain Tubing review.